What is the Medley Interlisp Project?

 The Medley Interlisp Project was created to revive Medley Interlisp.

 Because Interlisp has been around a long time, with multiple iterations, you might find the multitude of names for the Interlisp language and related companies confusing.
-To assist, we have created a list of common vocabulary you will find on this website.
+To assist, we have created a glossary of terms used on this website.

 What are the origins of Interlisp?
 Why do we care?

 The 1970s and 80s saw major advances in computing and Human-Computer interaction.
 Interlisp was one of the many experimental systems developed during these heady times.
 It represents an early example of a system with a GUI (Graphical User Interface), and IDE (Integrated Development Environment).

 Within the Xerox PARC environment, it was an early example of a network enabled machine supporting email, file sharing, printing and more.
 In essence it was a forerunner of today’s computing systems.